Systerr/evm-bridge/README.md

 ### Architecture Choices

 - **Lock-and-Mint Pattern**: Implemented a lock-and-mint mechanism where tokens are locked on the source chain rather than burned.
-This preserves the original token supply and allows for easier recovery in emergency situations.
 - **Immutable Token Address**: The `superToken` address is immutable to prevent unauthorized token changes after deployment, ensuring the bridge only works with the intended token.
 - **Sequential Nonce System**: Uses a simple incrementing counter starting from 1 (not 0) to ensure unique transaction identification and prevent replay attacks.
 - **Event-Driven Architecture**: Emits `TokensLocked` events with indexed parameters for efficient off-chain monitoring and filtering.